Eliav2/react-xarrows/README.md

 ##### extendSVGcanvas

-will extend the svg canvas at all sides. can be usefull if for some reason the arrow(or labels) is cutted though to small svg canvas(should be used in advanced custom arrows, for example if you used `dx` to move one of the labels and at exceeded the canvas).
+will extend the svg canvas at all sides. can be useful if for some reason the arrow(or labels) is cut though to small svg canvas(should be used in advanced custom arrows, for example if you used `dx` to move one of the labels and at exceeded the canvas).
 example: `advanced= {{extendSVGcanvas: 30 }}` - will extended svg canvas in all sides by 30 pixels.

 ##### passProps

-if you wish you can pass props specipically to either the body of the arrow,or his head,or even the svg canvas which contains both of them. note that `arrowBody` and `arrowHead` recives props of svg path element and `SVGcanvas` recives props of svg element.
+if you wish you can pass props specifically to either the body of the arrow,or his head,or even the svg canvas which contains both of them. note that `arrowBody` and `arrowHead` receives props of svg path element and `SVGcanvas` receives props of svg element.
 examples:

 - `advanced= {{passProps: {arrowHead:{onClick: () => console.log("head clicked!")}}}}` - now only the head will console log a message when clicked.